icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT_302_Week_1_and_2/lab3.md

 By the end of this lab, you will:
 1. Perform subdomain enumeration using `sublist3r`.
 2. Discover hidden directories on a target web server using `dirb`.
-3. Utilize `theHarvester` to gather additional information about the target domain.
+3. Utilize `KnockPy` to gather additional information about the target domain.

 ---